+8. The figures of merchandise trade used for compilation of BOP are based on exchange records which are not reconcilable with those compiled using customs records.
+The reasons of differences are the valuation, timing and coverage of transactions.
+Customs record trade figures generally on cif basis for imports and fob basis for exports while balance of payments data are adjusted on fob basis.
+The 'timing' of transactions is of considerable importance.
 Customs record trade at ports at the time of exit or entry of goods.
-Exchange records recognize trade on actual realization of proceeds basis and also include advance payments, payments through bills of exchange of varying maturity, payments by open book accounts or settlements on deferred payments basis.
+Exchange records recognize trade on actual realization of proceeds and also include advance payments, payments through bills of exchange of varying maturity, payments by open book accounts or settlements of deferred payments basis.
 These leads and lags cause difference between the two sets of figures.
 The gift parcels and passengers' dutiable goods are included, as a rule, by customs but not by exchange record.
 On the contrary, customs figures are exclusive of defense stores but exchange records include them.
 Similarly, following transactions are excluded from the customs records but included in exchange records of banking channel:

-- i) Fish caught in high seas, sold abroad and foreign exchange surrendered to the banks - ii) Purchases made by diplomatic missions abroad for their own use

-Moreover, the quarterly flows of land born trade with Afghanistan adjusted with Federal Bureau of Statistics based on customs records are given below:-
+i) Fish caught in high seas, sold in the sea to non-residents and foreign exchange brought through the banks ii) Purchases made by diplomatic missions abroad for their own use Moreover, the quarterly flows of land born trade with Afghanistan collected from Pakistan Bureau of Statistics based on customs records are given below:-